gianluxx18/Recipe/README.md

 - Click “New app”, then:

-    - Select the repository containing this project ("Recipe")
+    - Select the repository containing this project

     - Choose the branch ("main")